 9kg ABC Powder Fire Extinguisher

 9kg ABC Powder Fire Extinguisher.
-The 9kg ABC dry powder extinguisher is a multi purpose extinguisher suitable for use on (Class A, B and C) fires involving combustible solids, flammable liquids and gases.
+The 9kg ABC dry powder extinguisher is a multi-purpose extinguisher suitable for use on (Class A, B and C) fires involving combustible solids, flammable liquids and gases.
 Whilst it is safe for use on electrical fires, it should be noted that it can cause corrosion.
-Ideal for domestic use and and a variety of commercial and industrial applications.
+Ideal for domestic use and a variety of commercial and industrial applications.

 - Pre commissioned and ready for mounting